Indiana Asbestos Exposure

 Yes–manufacturers of asbestos-containing products knowingly exposed workers for decades.
 Many companies using asbestos-containing products knowingly exposed workers for decades.
 Sworn testimony and court documents from the industry over the years reflect callous and intentional disregard of the safety of those working in and around asbestos.

-The asbestos manufactures did not only fail to warn workers and their families and consumers of asbestos dangers, but in many cases actively concealed them.
+The asbestos manufactures not only failed to warn workers and their families and consumers of asbestos dangers, but in many cases actively concealed them.
 If the industry had been concerned with the lives, health, and safety of American workers and their loved ones, countless asbestos-related deaths, diseases, and disabilities would have never happened.
 Companies disregarded public and worker health and safety in favor of increased profits.

 Is money compensation available to victims of asbestos exposure?

 Yes—while many corporate asbestos defendants are no longer in business, many viable companies remain.
-Money from insurance coverage, reinsurers, bankruptcy trusts, and company assets is still available to compensate victims of asbestos related diseases.
-While there are applicable time deadlines, eligibility requirements, and other evidentiary requirements, many exposure victims can receive money compensation for asbestos related diseases.
+Money from insurance coverage, reinsurers, bankruptcy trusts, and company assets is still available to compensate victims of asbestos-related diseases.
+While there are applicable time deadlines, eligibility requirements, and other evidentiary requirements, many exposure victims can receive money compensation for asbestos-related diseases.
 If you think you or a loved one have been exposed to asbestos, find out if you have a claim.